GDQuest/website/content/open-source/guidelines/contributing-to-gdquest-projects/index.md

 ## How to communicate well as a contributor ##

-**We want to build a friendly and a welcoming community** at GDquest.
+**We want to build a friendly and a welcoming community** at GDQuest.
 One that is inclusive for everyone, regardless of our experience, origins, or opinions.
 We should do our best to get newcomers to want to learn more about Free Software and become contributors.

 We have one key rule when we talk to one another: **be kind and supportive**.